BugNo1/common-library/README.md

 # common-library
-qml files used for multiple projects
+library files used for multiple projects